mzman88/bamoe91-enablement-lab/README.md

 ### Technology Zone

-Connect to the BAMOE 9.1 Technology Zone VM, either using Microsoft Remote Desktop or within a Chrome browser.
+Connect to the BAMOE 9.1 Technology Zone Virtual Machine, either using Microsoft Remote Desktop or within a Chrome browser.
-<region>.services.cloud.techzone.ibm.com:XXX is the URL, replacing with the port assigned to you.
+<region>.services.cloud.techzone.ibm.com:XXX is the URL, replacing the port number with the one assigned to you.
 The VMs are Windows-based and the credentials to login are: user: `techzone`, password: `IBMDem0s!`